jerrypnz/major-mode-hydra.el/README.md

   function that takes the docstring `pretty-hydra-define` generates, and returns a new docstring that's gonna be used.
 You can do things like generating a border etc.
+- `:quit-key` adds a invisible hydra head for quitting the hydra.
+It can be very useful when you set `:foreign-keys` to `warn`.

 Note that `hydra` itself seems to provide a similar feature using the `:column` option but it doesn't seem to be documented in README.
 The